Prince Harry, Meghan Markle Spend Easter In Her Toronto Pad: See Pics Of Meghan’s Home

-Prince Harry has made an early Easter entrance to visit his girlfriend Suits actress Meghan Markle.
+Prince Harry has made an early Easter entrance to visit his girlfriend, Suits actress Meghan Markle.
 The prince arrived in Toronto on Wednesday night and was spotted arriving at Meghan Markle’s home.
-Prince Harry was wearing a blue shirt, jeans and sneakers as he stepped out of the car.
-Slung low over his eyes was a baseball hat as he tried to remain inconspicuous, and throwing his duffel bag across his shoulder he made his way into Meghan’s home.
+Prince Harry was wearing a blue shirt, jeans, and sneakers as he stepped out of the car.
+Slung low over his eyes was a baseball hat as he tried to remain inconspicuous, and throwing his duffel bag across his shoulder, he made his way into Meghan’s home.
 Meghan has posted pics of her beautiful home on her Instagram page, and the two will be spending quality time in this space.

 Worlds Apart, Harry And Meghan Rely On A Series Of Romantic Interludes

-Meghan and Harry have not seen each other since March 20 when Markle and the Prince of Wales spent a romantic evening at the Natural History Museum in London.
-Meghan had flown into London and had shown us a rather romantic side to his personality.
-According to an Inquisitr article Harry made Meghan’s dream come true, as Markle had always wanted to visit the museum.
+Meghan and Harry had not seen each other since March 20 when Markle and the Prince of Wales spent a romantic evening at the Natural History Museum in London.
+Meghan had flown to London, and Harry offered us a rather romantic side to his personality.
+According to an Inquisitr article, Harry made Meghan’s dream come true, as Markle had always wanted to visit the museum.
 Setting up a private date was not a problem for a member of the royal family, and Harry was able to pursue the heart of his 35-year-old girlfriend.

-“It’s quite romantic after dark as all the exhibits, including the dinosaurs, are all still lit up,”
+“It’s quite romantic after dark as all the exhibits, including the dinosaurs, are all still lit up.
+And of course they had it to themselves.”

-Prior to that the pair had attended the wedding of Harry’s friend Tom “Skippy” Inskip’s wedding in the Caribbean.
-The two were seen cuddling, laughing and even dancing at the joyous Jamaican celebration.
-Meghan was relaxed and comfortable as she got to know Harry’s friends better, and there was a naturalness about them as they held hands and stared lovingly into each others eyes.
+Prior to that, the pair had attended the wedding of Harry’s friend Tom “Skippy” Inskip’s wedding in the Caribbean.
+The two were seen cuddling, laughing, and even dancing at the joyous Jamaican celebration.
+Meghan was relaxed and comfortable as she got to know Harry’s friends better, and there was a naturalness about them as they held hands and stared lovingly into each other’s eyes.

 “She was a total hit with all of Skippy and Harry’s pals and they cuddled affectionately when out of the camera’s eye.”

 Meghan Markle has even stayed at Prince Harry’s cottage at Kensington Palace.
 She has met his brother, Prince William, and his wife, Duchess Kate, and their two adorable children, Prince George and Princess Charlotte.
-Meghan was so taken with George and Charlotte that she even offered to babysit them should William and Kate ever need her to, according to Inquisitr.
+Meghan was so taken with George and Charlotte that she offered to babysit them should William and Kate ever need her to, according to the Inquisitr.

 “She’s even asked to babysit, knowing Kate prefers to have family where possible to do so and not rely on nannies.”